 - vairan ibba (striped tortoise) - Sinhalese

-- native to India, Pakistan, and Sri Lanka
+- native to India, Sri Lanka, and part of Pakistan

 - northern India & Pakistan - larger and darker, coloring may be dark brown instead of black

-- The width of stripes is not a reliable indicator of location of origin, even hatchlings from the same clutch may exhibit a variety of patterns.
+- The width of stripes is not a reliable indicator of location of origin, even hatchlings from the same clutch can exhibit a variety of patterns.

-- Sri Lankans may have more "natural" pyramiding and more yellow in the markings.
+- Sri Lankans may, or many not, have more "natural" pyramiding and more yellow in the markings.

 - a beautiful medium-sized tortoise

 - max size 10-15" (38 cm) and max weight 10-15 lbs (7 kg)

 - generally, females grow up to 10-12" and males up to 7-8"

 - size varies by sex, individual, and native location

 - highly domed carapace (top shell) with radiating yellow lines that form star like patterns